-Cash and cash equivalents consist of cash and interest-bearing deposits with maturities of three months or less from date of purchase.
+Cash and cash equivalents consist of cash and interest-bearing deposits with maturities of three months or less from date of purchase, excluding amounts presented within investments and assets limited as to use.

 (c) Inventories

 Inventories, consisting primarily of drugs and medical/surgical supplies, are carried at the lower of cost or market, on a first-in, first-out basis.